 Stony Lake Project:

-The Eaglehead copper-molybdenum-gold-silver project (15,956 ha) is located in the Liard Mining District in northern British Columbia.
-The project is currently on care and maintenance with no work planned for 2019.
+The Eaglehead copper-molybdenum-gold-silver project (15,956 ha), an exploration stage project is located in the Liard Mining District in northern British Columbia.
+District Copper placed the project on care and maintenance in late 2018 and conducted no exploration on the property in 2019.

 Between 2014 and 2018, District re-logged 94 historical diamond drill holes (26,248m), sampled, re-sampled and re-analyzed 22,697m of drill core from 99 historical drill holes, completed airborne and ground geophysical surveys, preliminary rock characterization testwork and drilled six diamond drill holes (3,413m) to test the continuity of the copper-molybdenum-gold-silver mineralization in the East, Bornite and Pass zones.